-A more detailed analysis on the implementation effort is on-going and will be included in the final report.
-Elia expects that an implementation of Smart Testing should roughly take one year, which includes development, testing and parallel run.
-The main challenge in Smart Testing is data collection and formatting rather than the algorithm itself.
-The short parallel run should provide sufficient data in order to fine-tune the methodology's parameters.
+Based on its latest analysis, Elia expects that an implementation of Smart Testing should roughly take one year, which includes development, testing and parallel run.

+A significant number of IT tools are impacted by the implementation of Smart Testing, some of which are undergoing significant refactoring or development from scratch in order to cope with the new requirements imposed particularly by the MARI project.
+The preliminary impact analysis confirm that the main challenge in Smart Testing is data collection and formatting rather than the algorithm itself.
+The parallel run should provide sufficient data in order to fine-tune the methodology's parameters.

-At the same time, the T&C for mFRR would be amended to include the new rules on the limitation of the number and volume of tests.
+At the same time, the T&C for mFRR would be amended to include the new rules on the limitation of the number of tests and tested volumes.